OluwatoyinKalli/Predictive-banking-analytics/README.md

 # Conclusion

 This project successfully addressed two core business challenges through a dual analytical framework.
-For account balance prediction, GAMs achieved the best performance (RMSE: 2,998.206, R²: 0.015), confirming non-linear relationships between predictors and balance — with age emerging as the dominant factor.
+For account balance prediction, GAMs achieved the best performance (RMSE: 2,998.206, R²: 0.015), confirming non-linear relationships between predictors and balance with age emerging as the dominant factor.
 For term deposit subscription classification, both Tuned Random Forest and Tuned Gradient Boosted Models achieved 92% accuracy with an AUC near 1.0, identifying contact duration and campaign frequency as the strongest drivers of subscription likelihood.

 While the regression models revealed meaningful patterns, the low R² values suggest that additional financial variables would be needed to build a production-ready balance predictor.
-The classification models, however, demonstrated strong real-world applicability — providing the bank with a reliable tool to identify and prioritize likely subscribers before campaign outreach begins.
+The classification models, however, demonstrated strong real-world applicability, providing the bank with a reliable tool to identify and prioritize likely subscribers before campaign outreach begins.

 # 📎 Technical Appendix
 <details>